 How the UCF Began:

 Our goal, too, remained the same: working with many fellow poor farmers to produce specific crops that we could pool and market together, to access better markets.
 That is the UCF’s goal even today.
-Many of the farmers we work with are chronically poor, and can’t get started on their own.
-So, the UCF also provides direct support to the farmers we work with.
-To learn about our business model, see the “About Us” page.
+Many of the farmers that we work with are chronically poor, and can’t afford to get started on their own.
+So, the UCF also provides direct support to these farmers.
+To learn about our business model, see our ‘About Us’ page.